Real Estate Agents Rank Locally.Then Leads Stop Converting.

 The traffic looked solid on paper.

-Worth trying: Pull your top 20 local search terms from Google Search Console and check if your website content actually answers what those searchers want (neighborhood guides, market stats, past sales).
-If your pages are generic, that's where the conversion leak is.
+Pull your top 20 local search terms from Search Console and check whether your site actually answers what those searchers want: neighborhood guides, market stats, past sales in their area.
+If your pages are generic, that's exactly where your conversions are leaking out.